ikeough/IFC-dotnet/README.md

 # IFC-dotnet

-This is the [Industry Foundation Classes](http://www.buildingsmart-tech.org/specifications/ifc-overview/ifc-overview-summary) (IFC) library for .NET Core.
+An [Industry Foundation Classes](http://www.buildingsmart-tech.org/specifications/ifc-overview/ifc-overview-summary) (IFC) library for .NET Core.

+# WARNING
+This library is under heavy development and is not recommended for use in production applications.

 # Pre-requisites
 - [.NET Core](https://www.microsoft.com/net/core)